top of page

 There are likely more cans of worms for us to open than you expect

-Not every session is a banger; sometimes sessions are about laying the groundwork before you have a breakthrough or taking a breather after a breakthrough.
+Not every session has an "aha" moment; sometimes sessions are about laying the groundwork before you have a breakthrough or taking a breather after a breakthrough.

 What can I expect from my first session?